sehouse/responsive-portfolio/README.md

 Commit 4:
 I linked the proper HTML pages to the NavBar buttons, so that they will direct to the correct pages when clicked.
 I also used the CSS to change the background color to a placeholder color, so that it is earier to see the body changes that I make.
 A footer was also added to each HTML page.

+Commit 5:
+I created the container for the "About Me" section of my index page, using a card and h1 for the title, and then added an image and placement text.
+I also made the image responsive to screen size changes.